EvanKepner/mutatest/README.rst

 count of survivors after the trials.
 This argument is included for use in automated running of :code:`mutatest` e.g. as a stage in continuous integration.

-when combined with the random seed and category selection you can have targeted stages for important sections of code where you want a low count of surviving mutations enforced.
+When combined with the random seed and category selection you can have targeted stages for important sections of code where you want a low count of surviving mutations enforced.

 .. code-block::